 (And that is why the Wind in the hot weather is still so disagreeable.)

 But to Moon she said, “Daughter, because you remembered your mother, and kept for her a share in your own enjoyment, from henceforth you shall be ever cool, and calm and bright.
 No noxious glare shall accompany your pure rays, and men shall always call you ‘blessed.”

 (And that is why the Moon’s light is so soft, and cool, and beautiful even to this day.)

 This article was posted on Tuesday, April 13th, 2010 at 11:20 am and is filed under Countries & Cultures, English, George MacDonald, Languages, Mama Lisa, Poems about Windy Weather, Poetry, Poets, Scotland, Tales, The Wind and the Moon, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply